Workers’ Comp Attorneys in Columbia

 What Types of Injuries Warrant a Workers’ Comp Claim?

-An employee can file a workers’ compensation claim for any illness or injury that they develop while working.
+An employee can file a workers’ compensation claim for any illness or injury that they develop while working in Columbia.
 This can include anything from chemical exposure illnesses to car accidents.
 While these injuries can be more common in physical jobs, like construction work or factory work, they can occur anywhere.

 Common types of work-related injuries and illnesses include: